Hash Generator

 3

-Create hash values for password verification (with proper salting)
+Create hash values for API signatures

 4